 Filling out your product listing details

-Next up is the general listing details for each item you’re selling in your Etsy shop.
-First up will be a title for your product.
+Next up are the general listing details for each item you’re selling in your Etsy shop.
+First, up will be a title for your product.

 Add a title for your listing